-Financial aid award status (full-time, three-quarters, or half-time) will be based on the number of credit hours at the END OF LATE REGISTRATION FOR EACH SEMESTER.
+Financial aid award status (full-time, three-quarters time, or half-time) will be based on the number of credit hours at the END OF LATE REGISTRATION FOR EACH SEMESTER (as listed on the back of the award letter).
 For award letters sent after these dates, status will be determined by the number of credit hours in which a student is enrolled at the time the award letter is sent.
 If not enrolled for the appropriate number of credit hours at that time, a student's award will be revised downward to reflect this change.
 Awards will not be revised upward if students add classes after that date.